seantunwin/Front-End-Starter/README.md

 # Front-End Starter

-Files and folders to help dive into your next project right away.
+Directory structure and templates to help diving into your next project right away.

 ## Tools Used